Loje

 Loje ([ˈloːjɛ]) is small settlement in the hills north of Kneža in the Municipality of Tolmin in the Littoral region of Slovenia.

+Name

+Loje was attested in historical sources as the singular Loch in 1566, and then as the plural Lose around 1600, Vlosech in 1624, and Losech in 1648.
+Like the name Voje (with shvapanye, or pronunciation of /l/ as [w] before back vowels), the name is derived from *Logje, an accusative plural of the common noun log 'low-lying marshy or wooded meadowland', thus referring to the geographical character of the place.

+Church

 The local church is dedicated to Saints Peter and Paul and belongs to the Parish of Podmelec.